jayd1903/mm-github-pages-starter/index.md

     <h2><b>Public Speaking</b></h2>
     <div class="spaceblock"></div>
     <div class="spacebrick"></div>
-    <h3>This FREE 4 week online class is for any middle-schooler teaching  public speaking and skills for professional communication.
-Students learn types of public speaking, how to prepare for presentations and interviews, and tips for effective speaking and delivery. </h3>
+    <h3>This FREE 4-week course is taught by a two-time State Competitor in Congressional Debate and the Vice President of the Redmond High School Speech and Debate team.
+Students learn forms of public speaking, how to prepare for presentations and interviews, and tips for effective speaking and delivery. <a href="nextlevelredmond.com/courses">Get dates and times for the course here.</a> </h3>
     </div>
     <div class="textile">
      <h2><b>World Culinary Arts</b></h2>
      <div class="spaceblock"></div>
     <div class="spacebrick"></div>
-     <h3>This Free 5 week online class teaches middle-schoolers fundimental culinary techniques such as searing, baking, and knife skills.
-They will also learn how to prepare multiple food items from cuisines around the world.
-Perfect for any aspiring chef. </h3>
+     <h3>This FREE 5-week course teaches students fundamental culinary techniques such as searing, baking, and knife skills.
+They will also learn how to prepare multiple food items from Indian, American, and other cuisines around the world.
+Perfect for any aspiring chef. <a href="nextlevelredmond.com/courses">Get dates and times for the course here.</a></h3>
     </div>
     <!--content ends-->
   </body>